 Generally it's not painful but it might be a little bit irritating for some people.
 Unlike the worrying rash of meningitis if you press this rash of slapped cheek, it will fade.

-Around 1 in 4 cases of slapped cheek syndrome show no symptoms at all, so it can sometimes be hard to spot.
+Around one in four cases of slapped cheek syndrome show no symptoms at all, so it can sometimes be hard to spot.

 The main symptoms are: